 In terms of margins, it’s also worth paying attention to what your T-shirts will cost to produce.
 There are a couple of factors that come into play here:

-- Type of garment – we offer a range of T-shirts, ethical garments, sweatshirts and hoodies at different price points, from as little as £2 to just under £20.
+- Type of garment – we offer a range of T-shirts, sweatshirts and hoodies at different price points, from as little as £5.45 up to £20.
 You can check out the full range on offer here.

 - Number of Placements – similarly, if you have more artwork placements, eg if you opt for a design that spans front and back, then your tees will cost more to produce.